Overseas Filipinos: Government policy

 The Philippine government has recently opened up their public policy to promote women working abroad since the world's demand for domestic workers and healthcare workers has increased.
 This has led to the government reporting a recent increase in women emigrating from the Philippines.
 A healthcare problem arises as migrating women from the Philippines and other developing countries often create a nursing shortage in the home country.
-Nurse to patient ratio is down to 1 nurse to between 40 and 60 patients, in the 1990s the ratio was 1 nurse to between 15 and 20 patients.
+The nurse to patient ratio is down to one nurse to between 40 and 60 patients, in the 1990s, the ratio was one nurse to between 15 and 20 patients.
 It seems inevitable that the healthcare sector loses experienced nurses as the emigration is increasing.

 The Japan-Philippines Economic Partnership Agreement is seen as a failure by most since only 7% of applicants or 200 nurses a year has been accepted on average – mainly due to resistance by domestic stakeholders and failed program implementation.
 The result is a "lose-lose" outcome where Philippine workers fail to leverage their skills and a worldwide shortage persists.
 Despite the fact that Japan has an aging population and many Filipinos want to work in Japan, a solution has not yet been found.
 The Japanese Nursing Association supports "equal or better" working conditions and salaries for Filipino nurses.
 In contrast, Yagi propose more flexible wages to make Filipinos more attractive on the Japanese job market.

 Results from a focus group in the Philippines shows that the positive impacts from migration of nurses is attributed to the individual migrant and his/her family, while the negative impacts are attributed to the Filipino healthcare system and society in general.
-In order to fill the nursing shortage in the Philippines, suggestions have been made by several NGOs that nursing-specializing Filipino workers overseas, locally known as "overseas Filipino workers" (OFWs), return to the country to train local nurses, for which program training would be required in order for the Philippines to make up for all its nurses migrating abroad.
+In order to fill the nursing shortage in the Philippines, suggestions have been made by several NGOs that nursing-specializing Filipino workers overseas, locally known as "Overseas Filipino Workers" (OFWs), return to the country to train local nurses, for which program training would be required in order for the Philippines to make up for all its nurses migrating abroad.